-Spike is also a network utility, and it's named after the famous 007 Goldeneye scene where Izabella Scorupco tries to nail Alan Cumming's grid so the sparks start flying.
+Spike is another network utility.
+It's named after the famous 007 Goldeneye scene where Izabella Scorupco tries to nail Alan Cumming's grid so the sparks start flying.
 Spike runs its own native code.
-It's faster.
-And prettier.
-And easier to use - you don't finding yourself parsing away URLs for example - Spike does that automatically.
-And once you submit a query you never have to type it in again.
+It's faster, prettier, and easier to use.

-Scan a block of IPs to see who's in the neighbourhood.
-Ping to see who's at home.
-The 17 list found here was assembled by Spike.
+Scan an IP range to see who's in the neighbourhood.
+Ping them to see who's at home.
+The Apple '17' list found here was assembled by Spike.
 Scan as much as an entire B block with 16777216 IPs all at once.
-Click Copy and catch put scan on the clipboard.

-Get a web page.
-Normally on port 80 but you choose the one you want.
-Get the actual source with all the headers intact - something your browser doesn't show you.
-Spoof any user agent you want: Spike comes with several dozen and you can add your own.
-More reveals a special sheet where you can set the accepted data types, spoof cookies, set the host for HTTP/1.1, and even spoof a refer(r)er URL.
+'Get' a web page.
+Normally port 80, but you choose the one you want (443 for HTTPS).
+Get the actual source with all the headers intact.
+Spoof any user agent you want.
+There are several dozen agents to choose from.
+Or you add your own.
+Set the accepted data types, cookies, 'referer'.

-Probe a server as many times as you like.
-Set the number of packets to zero to create an unending flood.
+Probe a server.
+Set the number of packets ('#') to zero to start a flood.

-See how packets make their way to the target.
+Discover the path to your target.
 Find bottlenecks, misconfigured routers.